marklawlor/js-data-magicfilter/README.md

 ## Angular

-If you are using Angular.JS two services are included in the 'js-data' module, magicfilter and magicfilterTransform.
+If you are using Angular.JS two services are included in the 'js-data' module, magicFilter and magicFilterTransform.

 These are the filter and transform functions.